AdobeDocs/experience-manager-65.it-IT/help/sites-developing/page-properties-views.md

 ---
-title: Personalizzazione delle visualizzazioni delle proprietà pagina
+title: Personalizzazione delle visualizzazioni delle proprietà di pagina
 seo-title: Customizing Views of Page Properties
 description: Ogni pagina dispone di un set di proprietà che è possibile modificare in base alle esigenze
 seo-description: Every page has a set of properties that you can edit as required